Our current charity partners are as follows:

 From taking on sponsored abseils and embarking on awareness-raising walks, to putting on comedy nights and life skills workshops for charity beneficiaries, our staff get involved in all aspects of our charity programmes, working with our charity partners to achieve their missions and objectives.

-The London office is partnering with St Mungo's from September 2019 until September 2021.
+Since September 2019, the London office has been partnered with St Mungo's.
 St Mungo’s is one of the UK’s leading homelessness charities and exists to end homelessness and rebuild lives.
 Each night the charity provides housing and support to 2,800 people across London and the South and helps thousands of others with advice, health, skills and employment services.

 Reta Robinson, Director of Fundraising at St Mungo's, said: “We are thrilled to be chosen as charity partner by Fieldfisher for the next two years.
 Rough sleeping is harmful and dangerous, and our ambition is to reduce the number of people who are sleeping on the streets.
 Our thanks to Fieldfisher for making this commitment to help end homelessness and we very much look forward to working with them.”